 Objectives:

 To ensures accurate, complete, and consistently formatted participant data, with mandatory fields such as gender, organisation, sector, and location to meet EU reporting requirements.
 By replacing manual paper forms, it reduces errors, speeds up processing, and enables automatic export to M&E systems, event trackers, and donor templates.
 It strengthens reporting with accurate disaggregation by gender, age group, and organisation type, creating a verifiable database to back reported beneficiary numbers.
 The system supports targeted follow-ups, tracks repeat participation, and collects consent for photography, video, and name use to ensure EU visibility compliance.
 It links records to stories and testimonials, enables real-time participant statistics for trend analysis, and enhances security and accessibility while cutting paperwork, storage, and printing costs.

+Data from the registration forms helps with updating the stakeholder contact database.
+Updated information about key technical, bureaucratic, and policy influencers is captured here and serves as a source of data collection.

 --/